 Paul has won several competitions and awards, most notably the George London Award for the Kirstin Flagstad Memorial Prize, and the Eastern Regional of the Metropolitan Opera Competition in New York City.
-His debut album, “Brahms’ – Die Schone Magelone” was recorded in New York City’s historic Town Hall and was released on the Lyrichord Classic Record label and is available on iTunes.
+His debut album, “Brahms – Die Schone Magelone” was recorded in New York City’s historic Town Hall and was released on the Lyrichord Classic Record label.
+It is available on iTunes.

-Sound engineer, Brian Thomas, has more than 10 years experience recording, editing, and generally manipulating sound.
-He became interested in recording while playing guitar with his high school band (Ego Trip forever!) and got his start working with his best friend at Fort Awesome Studios in Fremont, Michigan.
+Brian Thomas, has more than 10 years experience recording, editing, and generally manipulating sound.
+He became interested in recording while playing guitar with his high school band (Ego Trip forever!) and got his start working with his best friend at Fort Awesome Studios in Fremont, Mich.
 Brian has worked with punk bands, school choirs, spoken word, and everything in between.

-Web goddess, Karyn Lewis Bonfiglio, is an illustrator, writer, knitter, crafter, mom and wife.
+Karyn Lewis Bonfiglio, is an illustrator, writer, knitter, crafter, mom and wife.
 She received a Bachelor of Fine Arts degree in drawing from Colorado State University, and worked in the newspaper industry for a number of years before focusing her attention on her freelance career.
-She currently lives in South Bend, Indiana, with her husband, Jeremy, and their son, William, as well as a dog, a cat and two rescued rats.
+She lives in South Bend, Ind., with her husband, Jeremy, their son, William, as well as a dog, Ladybug, and a cat, Sebastian.
 You can find out more about her work at Karyn Lewis Illustration.

 For any questions or comments regarding the Breaking Character Podcast website, please contact Karyn at firstname.lastname@example.org

 Copyright © 2019 | MH Purity lite WordPress Theme by MH Themes